Running WRF¶

 mv wrfinput_d02 wrfinput_d01 mv wrfbdy_d02 wrfbdy_d01

-Rename (or move) the original wrfout_d01* files so as to not overwrite them.
+Rename (or move) the original wrfout_d01* files to prevent overwriting.

-Move the fine-grid domain settings for e_we, e_sn, dx, and dy from column 2 to column 1 so that this run is for the fine-grid domain only.
+Move the fine-grid domain settings for e_we, e_sn, dx, and dy from column 2 to column 1.

 Set time_step to comply with the fine-grid domain (typically 6*DX).